hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_sql_server.html.markdown

 page_title: "Azure Resource Manager: azurerm_data_factory_linked_service_sql_server"
 sidebar_current: "docs-azurerm-resource-data-factory-linked-service-sql-server"
 description: |-
-  Manage an Azure Data Factory Linked Service SQL Server.
+  Manage a Linked Service (connection) between a SQL Server and Azure Data Factory.
 ---

 # azurerm_data_factory_linked_service_sql_server

-Manage an Azure Data Factory Linked Service SQL Server.
+Manage a Linked Service (connection) between a SQL Server and Azure Data Factory.

+~> **Note:** All arguments including the client secret will be stored in the raw state as plain-text.
+[Read more about sensitive data in state](/docs/state/sensitive-data.html).

 ## Example Usage